Leirof/M1-TNO_Detection_Efficiency/docs/classes.rate.md

 **Parameters**
 - `mag : ndarray` magnitudes for which the function will be evaluated.
 By default, mag contain 1000 equally distant points in a range of magnitude contained between 21 and 26.

+**Returns**
+- `ndarray` Array containing the efficiency of detection for all the magnitude given in parameter.

 ### to_disct